omkar161/pumpfun-rsi-streaming/README.md

 # Pump.fun RSI Analytics System

 This repo implements a simplified fullstack system for real-time cryptocurrency analytics using **Redpanda, Rust, Next.js, and Node.js**.
-The goal is to show rapid learning + AI-assisted problem solving with unfamiliar technologies.
+The goal is to show rapid learning + AI-assisted problem solving with unfamiliar technologies

 ---